• Facebook

 The Benefits of BRCGS Certification

-Retailers don’t require food safety certification arbitrarily.
-According to the Global Food Safety Initiative, the initiative was founded specifically to reduce food safety risks and build trust throughout global supply chains, with legal liability and supplier accountability at its core.
-Today the business case is stronger than ever, with over 200,000 facilities worldwide holding GFSI-recognized certifications across 180 countries.
-Retailers identify several key drivers for requiring certifications like BRCGS from their suppliers:
+Retailers do not require food safety certification without reason.
+The Global Food Safety Initiative (GFSI) established its framework to reduce food safety risks and build trust throughout global supply chains, placing legal liability and supplier accountability at its core.
+Today, more than 200,000 facilities across 180 countries hold GFSI-recognized certifications, reinforcing the value of certification programs.
+Retailers cite several key reasons for requiring certifications such as BRCGS from their suppliers:

 For certified businesses, the payoff is measurable.
 A survey of over 800 GFSI-certified food processors across 21 countries found that nearly 90% believe certification benefits their food safety programs, and 74% would pursue it again even if no customer required it.